Lizard, Iowa: History

 The Lizard School District was formed in 1860.

 The Lizard post office was established in December 1868, was renamed Buda in 1872, was returned to the name Lizard in 1875, was discontinued in 1884, was reestablished in 1891, and was discontinued in 1902, with the establishment of Rural Free Delivery.

 A number of other businesses and organizations were also located in Lizard.
 A store and inn, first owned by Garret Shoonmaker, operated in the 1880s; for a number of years, the post office was also located here.

 The Lizard Catholic Church was dedicated on July 6, 1871.
 It was renamed St. Patrick on the Lizard Catholic Church.
 The building was replaced in 1930; the church observed its centennial on September 17, 1972, and closed in 1984.

 Gradually, Lizard declined as a settlement.
 Lizard's population was just 6 residents in 1915.
-The small Lizard Cemetery is located on the south side of the county road.